percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    .. note::

-         As of |PXB| 8.0.15, the `--lock-ddl-per-table` option is deprecated.
+         As of *Percona XtraBackup* 8.0.15, the `--lock-ddl-per-table` option is deprecated.
 Use the `--lock-ddl` option instead.

 .. option:: --lock-ddl-timeout